xe1gyq/models/quickstart/image_recognition/tensorflow/resnet50v1_5/inference/fp32/README.md

 The model container `intel/image-recognition:tf-2.3.0-imz-2.1.0-resnet50v1-5-fp32-inference` includes the scripts and libraries needed to run ResNet50 v1.5 FP32 inference.
-To run one of the model inference quickstart scripts using this container, you'll need to provide volume mounts for the ImageNet dataset and an output directory where checkpoint files will be written.
+To run one of the model inference quickstart scripts using this container, you'll need to provide volume mounts for the ImageNet dataset (if a real dataset is being used) and an output directory where checkpoint files will be written.

 ```
 DATASET_DIR=<path to the preprocessed imagenet dataset>